Orlando Divorce Lawyer

 Collaborative Law — Is it right for you?

 When possible, many divorcing couples are now engaging in collaborative law for their divorce.
 The couples and their attorneys agree in advance not to litigate and instead pledge to work things out amicably.
 This is done through a series of meetings and can involve neutral professionals to assist the parties in coming to an agreement that works best for everyone without the stress, anxiety and trauma litigation can have.
 If either party ignores the agreement and decides to litigate, the attorneys must resign from the case.
 This is an open process between the parties and professionals.
 The negotiations that occur in the meetings are confidential.
 Attorney Wechsler is trained in collaborative law and is a member of the Collaborative Family Law Group of Central Florida.

 In Florida, when the parties are unable to reach a divorce settlement on their own, the court will distribute the marital assets between the two parties in an equitable fashion.
 Equitable, however, does not mean “equal,” but rather what is deemed by the court to be “fair.”
 Often, people prefer to work things out themselves and maintain more control over the divorce process — and their assets.

 An experienced divorce lawyer can help you appropriately preserve your rights in a contentious divorce proceeding or help determine whether your rights can be preserved without acrimony.
-To explore the most appropriate procedure for your own case, contact our office in Orlando in 407-839-1364.
+To explore the most appropriate procedure for your own case, contact our office in Orlando at 407-839-1364.